Watsco Center

 The Watsco Center (originally named the University of Miami Convocation Center) is an 8,000-seat multi-purpose arena on the campus of the University of Miami in Coral Gables, Florida.
-The venue hosts concerts, family shows, trade shows, lecture series, university events and sporting events, including all University of Miami men's and women's basketball games.
+The venue hosts concerts, family shows, trade shows, lecture series, university events and sporting events, and serves as the home court to the Miami Hurricanes' men's and women's basketball teams.

-Founding
+History

 The arena opened in 2003 and was originally named the University of Miami Convocation Center.
 The arena is home to the Miami Hurricanes men's and women's basketball teams.
 Additional events held in the Watsco Center include concerts, sporting events, lectures, award shows, high school graduations, and men's and women's basketball games.
 It is the largest arena ever built on the University of Miami campus.

 In 2005, the arena was renamed the BankUnited Center, after Miami Lakes-based BankUnited.
 In 2016, Miami-based air conditioning company Watsco acquired the naming rights.

 Prior to the opening of the Watsco Center, from 1988 until 2002, the school's basketball teams played their home games at Miami Arena.